MesonFi/meson-to/README.md

-# An example app using MesonTo
+# A demo app using meson.to